 Microsoft Word is a full-featured word processing program that is a component of the Microsoft Office package.
-Using a handson approach, students will become familiar with advanced applications using title pages, tables, charts, and watermarks; form letters, mailing labels, and directories; and a professional newsletter.
-Prerequisites: BUSN 1151 Basic Keyboarding or equivalent.
-Minimum typing speed of 35 words-per-minute.
-CIST 111 Microcomputer Business Software.
+Using a hands-on approach, students will become familiar with advanced applications using title pages, tables, charts, and watermarks; form letters, mailing labels, and directories; and a professional newsletter.
+Pre-requisites: CIST 0111 Microcomputer Business Software.
 Effective Spring 2005, if you are a Business major, you must have a "C" or better in all business courses to meet the requirements of the business degree program.